-Port Master Plan Update
+Port Master Plan Update (PMPU)

 Through an initiative referred to as Integrated Planning, the District is updating its Port Master Plan.
 A Port Master Plan is required by the San Diego Unified Port District Act and the California Coastal Act.
-The District's existing plan was certified (as a whole) in 1981 by the California Coastal Commission and has never had a comprehensive update, though it's been amended 40 times.
-The District is now updating its Port Master Plan to reflect changes in the needs and priorities of Californians and the region's growth since the first plan was approved nearly 40 years ago.
+The District's existing plan was certified (as a whole) in 1981 by the California Coastal Commission and since then there have been many location-specific amendments, but never a comprehensive update.
+The District is now updating its Port Master Plan to reflect changes in the needs and priorities of Californians and the region's growth since the first plan was approved in 1981 - 40 years ago.
 Spanning approximately 6,000 acres of land and water, the District's master plan designates specific areas for maritime uses such as cargo and cruise; recreational uses such as marinas and parks; development of hotels, restaurants and other visitor-serving amenities; and for environmental purposes such as habitats for birds and turtles.
 Launched in 2013, the District's objective is to create a holistic, thoughtful, and balanced approach to future water and land uses for generations to come.
-In fiscal year 2020, the District released a Discussion Draft of the Port Master Plan Update for public review and feedback, and is revising the draft to release for further public review and input in fiscal year 2021.
+In fiscal year 2020, the District released a Discussion Draft of the Port Master Plan Update for public review and feedback, then released a Revised Draft for further public review and input in fiscal year 2021.
+In fiscal year 2022, the District anticipates releasing a Draft Environmental Impact Report (EIR) for public review, as required by the California Environmental Quality Act (CEQA).
+The Draft EIR will include analysis of impacts such as, but not limited to, traffic, climate change, air quality, noise, public services (e.g., fire and police protection), and natural resources.
+Completion of the CEQA process, anticipated for 2022, will be followed by processing with the California Coastal Commission as the final step for the PMPU.
+The goal for Coastal certification is 2023.
 The District has been recognized as an industry leader for its work on an Integrated Planning Initiative that will culminate in an update to the Port Master Plan.